Duties of a deputy and limits to a deputy's powers

 Deputy annual report

-The OPG will offer you guidance on how to do this and copies of the forms that you will need to complete.
+The OPG will offer you guidance on how to do this and can provide copies of the forms that you will need to complete.
+They can also provide details of their online reporting service which can help with record keeping throughout the year.
 If you have any queries, contact them for support.